Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi/README.md

 Many of the rapidly manufacturable ventiltor designs utilize and arduino-based control system which does not have a network interface.
 The raspberry pi provides this network interface, serving as an API endpoint which can connect to central monitoring dashboard (javascript web-browser application).
 Raspberry pi's are cheap, easy to program, available in large quantities, locally sourceable, and reliable (by consumer hardwarwe standards).

 ### Current State of the App
-**As of 3-April-2020:** Currently, the app is in demo/testing mode only.
-The server consists of a python flask app.
-A typical data request from the dashboard is handled like this:
+**As of 11-April-2020:** Currently, the app is in demo/testing mode only.
-1. The flask app receives a request from the javascript dashboard application
-2. The flask app sends a request to the ventilator (Arduino) for data via the USB serial cable
-3. The flask app receives the data back from the ventilator (Arduino)
-4. The flask app sends the data to the javascript dashboard application

 ### What Hardware do I need Development & Testing?
 1. Obtain a Raspberry Pi board.
 Many raspberry pi's will work, but the [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) is widely available for an affordable price (~$ USD).
 These products are widely avialable, so shop around.
 [Newark](https://www.newark.com/buy-raspberry-pi) is the main US distributor and currently has about 56,000 [Raspberry Pi 4 Model B](https://www.newark.com/raspberry-pi/rpi4-modbp-4gb/raspberry-pi-4-model-b-4gb-rohs/dp/02AH3164)'s in stock for ~$55 USD each.